 You need to protect your employees at work and outside.
 Think of your employees as your own children.
 They might be safe at home, but it is outside that they should be protected the most.
 Same with your employees.
 When they are at work, using company tools, they are fine.
 But when using personal tools on an unprotected network then they are at risk.
 When your employees are at risk, then so is your business.
 You also need to be able to enforce policies.
 You should trust your employees, but it does not mean you should not check whether they are doing what you asked them to do.
 Asking your employee to use strong and unique password is not enough, you need to be able to monitor whether they are actually doing it and make sure you can reach out to them if they don’t. –Alexis Fogel

-“What are the potential consequences of not having a cybersecurity awareness training program for employees?
+“What are the potential consequences of not having cyber security awareness training?”

 It’s a well-known fact that if you hire a good pentesting company that they will definitely be able to get in if your users aren’t cyber aware.
 I’ve personally never encountered a single cyber defense that could keep me and my teams out.
 The only reason these stats hold true is because users aren’t being properly trained. -Joshua Crumbaugh

 Given that 91% of data breaches start with a phishing attack, if your users are not prepared to identify and avoid these attacks, your risk of a successful breach or malware attack, such as ransomware is greatly increased.
 In addition, many regulations and cyber insurance policies require awareness training. – Erich Kron

 Small businesses can be extremely fragile, and the cost of a data breach is high ‒ in terms of both money/liability and lost access to a computer network for extended periods of time.
 Suffering a data breach can have a great impact on an organization.
 Additionally, depending on what’s lost or how it impacts your customers, a breach can do significant damage to your brand, and you could lose business because of it. -Michael Kaiser